Speed: The GCS ENCS Cluster

 salloc -J interactive-test --mem=1G -p ps -n 8

-Inside the allocated salloc session you can run shell commands as usual; it is recommended to use srun for the heavy compute steps inside salloc.
-If it is a quick a short job just to compile something, e.g., on a GPU node you can use an interactive srun directly (note no srun can run within srun), e.g., a 1 hour allocation:
+Within the allocated salloc session, you can run shell commands as usual.
+It is recommended to use srun for compute-intensive steps within salloc.
+If you need a quick, short job just to compile something on a GPU node, you can use an interactive srun directly.
+For example, a 1-hour allocation:

 For tcsh: